bonitasoft/bonita-doc/md/migration-overview.md

 # Migration overview
-A overview of the migration process of a Bonita Platform.
+Learn how to migrate a Bonita Platform from an older version to a newer version.

 ## Migrating your platform to the new version